September 14th 2020

-Do you really need to wear another product under your foundation - and if there is an advantage, which is the best?
-Our guinea pig narrowed the field down to just one...
+Do you need to wear another product under your foundation - and if there is an advantage, which is the best?
+Our guinea pig narrowed the field down to just one makeup primer that worked...

 Primers are formulated to prepare your skin for foundation, but I’m cynical.
 If foundations do what they say they do, is it really necessary to prepare the skin first?